Skip to main content

 • Palliative surgery may be done if imaging tests show that the cancer is too widespread to be removed completely.
 This surgery is done to reduce tumor size to relieve symptoms from excess hormone production or to prevent certain complications like a blocked bile duct or intestine.
 The goal is not to try to cure the cancer.

+• Staging before surgery: This uses imaging tests such as CT scans, MRI scans, and/or radionuclide scans, to see if the cancer has spread beyond the pancreas, both locally and distantly.
+Exploratory laparoscopy may also be done to help determine if the cancer has spread and if it can be resected.
 For this procedure, the surgeon makes a few small incisions (cuts) in the abdomen (belly) and inserts long, thin instruments.
-One of these has a small video camera on the end so the surgeon can see inside the abdomen.
+One instrument has a small video camera on the end so the surgeon can see inside the abdomen.
 The surgeon can look at the pancreas and other organs for tumors and take biopsy samples of abnormal areas to learn how far the cancer has spread.

 Potentially curative surgery